Diseases Of The Arteries Veins And Lymphatic System Short Answers

 • Legs are raised

-• Sapheno-femoral junction is compressed with thumb of the clinician and the patient is asked to stand up quickly.
+• Sapheno-femoral junction is compressed with the thumb of the clinician and the patient is asked to stand up quickly.

 • Pressure is released.

-2. Patient is placed in recumbent position.
+2. The patient is placed in a recumbent position.

 • Legs are raised